 Roy H. Park School of Communications:

 Internal transfer applications for the Roy H. Park School of Communications are accepted only after the completion of a minimum of one semester, and are based primarily on GPA.
 Approximately 20% of Exploratory students transfer to Park each year.
-Interested students are encouraged to meet with the Communications School advisor in the Academic Advising Center if they have questions about the internal transfer process.
 The process for declaring a major within Park entails the completion and submission of the Change of Major form found in IC Workflow.
 The chair of the department you seek to join will respond with one of three answers: yes, no or on hold.
 Some majors require you to meet with the chair before you can be admitted to the program.
 If you are put on hold, the chair will indicate next steps.

 If you are interested in studying communications, there are also communications majors within H&S and a marketing concentration within the Business Administration major in the School of Business.
 You should investigate all options before making a decision.